SESYNC-ci/syllabi/docs/_posts/2021-05-06-geospatial-workshop.md

 **Requirements:**

 We will be using the [SESYNC Teaching Lab ](https://lab.sesync.org/) for this workshop.
-You will be sent log-in information
+You will be sent log-in information individually.

 ## Schedule